 A gymnastics team will be permitted to schedule no more than 12 dual or triangular meets during the season, not including invitational meets.
 Any interscholastic dual or triangular gymnastic competition will be considered as one of the permitted number of meets.

-All league competition for entries must end on or before Friday, May 3.
-Schools may compete until May 4 for non-league contests.
+All competition must end on or before Friday, May 9.

-QUESTION: Will contest(s) played after the completion of league play and/or submission of league entries impact seeding or rankings?
+<>QUESITON: Are contest(s) at any level allowed after the submission of league entries?